theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/bw-cube/parametrization.md

 | *UserComponentTypeName* | |

 ### Parameterization using SSIS Variables
-The following fields and/or custom properties of the component allow entry of an SSIS variable:
+The following fields and/or *Custom Properties* of the component allow entry of an SSIS variable:

 |Field Name|Comment|
 |:----|:----|